w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## DApp Support and Development

-Ethereum mostly supports a form of smart contract development using Solidity.
+Ethereum mainly supports a form of smart contract development using Solidity.
 These contracts are immutable, and cannot be changed once published on-chain.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through